Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 “I don’t know.”
 My shield of good humour crumpled, and I cast it aside.
 “I need answers.”

 I shrugged, at a loss.
 “Everything.
 I know, I know, magic is real and unicorns exist and I’m not schizophrenic, but those are facts, not answers.
 Not the ones I need.
 Why me?
 Why Maisie?
 What happened to us?
-What now?”
+What should I do now?”

 “The warding sign is part of something much larger, my family’s … inheritance.
 My inheritance.
 The warding sign’s particular set of angles generate a kind of repulsion or firewall effect, as far as I can tell.
 It’s one of the very few things I have which works consistently.
 Which is bloody useful, because otherwise it would be impossible to keep my home shielded, or keep you hidden, or really do much of anything without attracting unwanted attention.”